jack-greenberg/blog/content/posts/blinky-stm32h750.md

 how the `.constrain()`, `.freeze()`, and `.split()` methods worked.
 On top of that, some of the code examples I found online were outdated and didn't compile straight out of the box.

-> ### Aside: Embedded Rust Volatility
->
-> One issue I have been having with my journey so far is how **volatile** the
-> embedded Rust ecosystem is.
-I believe that the problem is definitely getting
-> better, but there are small differences in different APIs and crates that make
-> things difficult to just port over, and often the documentation associated
-> with the crates isn't stellar.
-I can see this being one of the biggest
-> hurdles to get over when starting off in embedded Rust.

 The code to get blinky running is also substantially longer than the code would be in C. However, as I would come to learn after trying a few more advanced